Home Owners F.A.Q

 Alternatively choose the convenience of a non-toxic water-based floor finish.
 No toxic fumes or isocyanates - so no need to move out!
 Bona’s modern polyurethane finishes offer excellent wear resistance, are non-yellowing and bring out the real beauty of timber flooring - without risking your health.
 Solvent finishes are a thing of the past, so ask your professional floor finisher about the benefits of the Bona water-based alternative.

 The myth that solvent based floor finishes wear better is not correct.
 Today’s polyurethane technology means that the best water-based finishes provide wear resistance superior to that of a solvent-based product - and are 100% polyurethane based without toxic fumes.
 Water-based finishes are a preferred choice for commercial premises due to their wear resistant properties and non-toxic composition.
 Minimal disturbance is required as there are no toxic fumes or health risks.

-Bona are the world leader in high quality durable floor finishes and since the early 1990's ceased production completely of toxic solvent based finshes, now exclusively producing water-based finishes only.
-This is in line with EU regulations which ban the use of toxic solvent based finishes in most European EU countries.
-Bona coatings cover more than 850 million m² of flooring worldwide, having been sold in Australia for over 20 yrs and used to coat flooring at the Brisbane Supreme Court, Old Parliament House Canberra, the National Gallery Victoria, Adelaide Oval and countless other commerical and residential projects.
+Bona are the world leader in high quality durable floor finishes and since the early 1990's ceased production completely of toxic solvent based finishes, now exclusively producing water-based finishes only.
+This is in line with EU regulations which ban the use of toxic solvent based finishes in EU countries.